Tap to Donate Via Text

 We place service dogs with Service Members and Veterans facing challenges such as:

 Mobility issues.
-Our dogs can help with tasks such as: retrieving items, pushing buttons for elevators and doors, turning lights on/off, bracing to help move from/to wheel-chairs or to navigate stairs, plus many more.
+Our dogs can help with tasks such as: retrieving items, pushing buttons for elevators and doors, turning lights on/off, plus many more.

-– Diagnosed trauma-related conditions (PTSD or TBI).
+Diagnosed trauma-related conditions (PTSD or TBI).
 Our dogs help by performing a variety of tasks specifically designed to reduce symptom severity.

 Through our thorough application process, our qualified staff determines if a PPH service dog will be a fit for your specific needs.